WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Basic Attack – Pressing the Left Mouse Button will do a simple attack which can be pressed multiple times in a row to create a chain of attacks.
 Usually the final attack in the chain will have more of an effect than the previous attacks.

 Heavy Attack – Holding down the Left Mouse Button will charge up a stronger attack that will use up some of your Stamina Bar.
 Sometimes you can change the timing of a Heavy Attack by when you release the mouse button.
+Since Heavy Attacks use the same button as Basic Attacks, you will often do a Basic Attack at the beginning of charging your Heavy which will delay it.
+To avoid this you can start holding the Left Mouse Button before your last skill finishes.

-Aerial/Plunge Attack – Using the Jump Key or Space Bar and then pressing the Left Mouse Button while mid-air will allow a follow up attack that uses Stamina and can catch enemies off-guard.
+Aerial/Plunge Attack – Using the Jump Key or Space Bar and then pressing the Left Mouse Button while mid-air will allow a follow-up attack that uses Stamina and can catch enemies off-guard.

 Skill Bar